nens/threedi-docs/source/d_problem_solving.rst

 This error may occur when using embedded in combination with structures.
 Make sure no structure is placed entirely inside a 2D calculation cell.

-RuntimeError: NetCDF: String match to name in use
+Runtime Error: NetCDF: String match to name in use
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 Check the aggregation NetCDF name settings, names must be unique.